Skip to content

 int (Optional, default: -1)

-The default behavior is to disable searching completely and only relying on the community and local mappings database.
+The default behavior is to disable searching completely and only rely on the community and local mappings database.

 str (Optional, default: ./data)